matt-stj/angular-js-todo-list/README.md

   }
 ```

-If you've got that down, feel free to try deleting a note from the list.
-You can always check your code with the example here.
+If you're feeling good about posting notes to the API, try updating the `$scope.done` function with `$http.delete()`.

-Feel free to try it locally in your browser:
+Feel free to try it locally in your browser or use the working example as a cheat sheet.
 - `git clone` this repo.
 - open the `index.html`.